Tommy Moe: After racing

-Moe was inducted into the National Ski Hall of Fame five years later, and is currently a co-owner of Tordrillo Mountain Lodge in the Alaska Range and lives in Wilson, Wyoming.
-He serves as an ambassador of skiing at nearby Jackson Hole Mountain Resort.
+Moe was inducted into the National Ski Hall of Fame in Ishpeming, Michigan five years later, and is a co-owner of Tordrillo Mountain Lodge in the Alaska Range.
+He lives in Wilson, Wyoming.
+He serves as an ambassador of skiing at nearby Jackson Hole Mountain Resort in Teton Village, Wyoming.

 Personal

-Moe married longtime girlfriend Megan Gerety in 2003; they have two daughters and reside in western Wyoming.
+Moe and longtime girlfriend Megan Gerety, also a skier who competed in downhill and super-G at the 1994 Olympic Winter Games, married in 2003; they have two daughters and live in Wilson.